haka-security/haka/doc/tutorial/filter/filter.rst

 Modifying HTTP responses
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Haka can also alter data sent by webserver.
-We want to be able to filter all obsolete Web browser by their User-Agent.
+We want to be able to filter all obsolete Web browser based on the User-Agent header.
 More, we want to force these obsolete browsers to go only to update websites.
-Haka will check User-Agent, and if the User-Agent is considered obsolete, it will change HTTP response to redirect to a safer site (web site of the browser).
-The interesting part is that in no place an IP address is used.
-So, even if browser uses CDN to update, it will work.
+Haka will check User-Agent, and if the User-Agent is considered obsolete, it will change HTTP response to redirect request to a safer site (web site of the browser).

 .. literalinclude:: ../../../sample/tutorial/filter/httpmodif.lua
    :language: lua
    :tab-width: 4

-Modify the ``dameon.conf`` in order to load the httpmodif lua configuration file:
+Modify the ``dameon.conf`` in order to load the ``httpmodif.lua`` configuration file:

 .. code-block:: lua